8base/Documentation/docs/projects/8basehome/projects/projects-team-management.md

 ## Inviting Team Members

-To add a new team member, click the **Add a Team Member** button.
+To add a new team member:
+1. Click the **Add a Team Member** button.
+A dialog box opens.
 ![Add Team Member](./_images/projects-project-ui-walkthrough-team-add-member.png)

-Complete the form in the dialog box and click **Send Invite**.
+2. Complete the form in the dialog box and click **Send Invite**.
 A notification displays, indicating the cost for adding a new team member.
 ![Team Member Notification](./_images/projects-project-ui-walkthrough-team-add-member-notification.png)

-Click **Continue** to send the invitation.
+3. Click **Continue** to send the invitation.
 A confirmation message at the bottom of the page indicates the invitation was sent.
-Click **Cancel** to cancel adding the team member and close the dialog box.

 The next time you login and view the **Team** page, the new team member's name will be listed.